 There are five different tabs where you can either look at just your Messages (chats/SMS), Voicemail, or Faxes.
 Or you can see all of them in one window sorted by dates if you select the All tab.

-There is also a search tab, marked by a magnifying glass icon.
+There is also a search tab, marked by icon.
 The search feature only works on the All tab, but it is very powerful.
 As seen in the examples here, you can search by name of callers, as well as by dates, phone numbers, and even by phrases from your chats.

 If you want to delete any message, fax, or voicemail you need to select it by clicking the icon to the left of its name.
 You can select multiple messages this way.
 Then click the DELETE button that will show up on the bottom right corner.

 Both chats and SMS/MMS messages can be found here.

 Chats are messages exchanged with internal contacts (fellow workers or agents in your company or your call-center manager - ACD Admin).
 They appear in your list of messages marked with a icon.

 Messages exchanged with external contacts are converted to an SMS - Short Message Service (or MMS if it contains any media), also simply known as Text Messages.
 You must have an SMS number activated for your account to be able to send SMS messages (it is a seperate number from your regular number).
 The recipient's must also have an SMS number, either on a a real mobile telephone or one associated with a VoIP account.
 SMS messages appear in your list of messages marked with a icon.

 Click on any chat or SMS to review or continue its related conversation.
 The interface looks the same for either except for the information on the top.
 For SMS messages you will see both your active SMS number (top-right) and the recipient's number (top-left) with the icon next to them.
 For a chat , since no actual phone numbers are involved in the communication, you will just see the name of the recipient with the icon next to it.